-The HMCS King’s Wardroom is a student lounge and study space by day and a lively bar and music venue by night.
+The HMCS King’s Wardroom is a student lounge and study space by day and a lively campus pub and music venue by night.
 The pub’s wet/dry liquor license allows students — of all ages — to enjoy the Wardroom’s social atmosphere.

-The Wardroom also features The Galley, a day-time café that offers locally-sourced food and ethically traded coffee and tea, plus Hali-famous grilled cheese and other goodies.
+The Wardroom is also home to the Galley, a day-time café that offers locally-sourced food and ethically traded coffee and tea, plus Hali-famous grilled cheese and other goodies.
 The Galley and Wardroom are student-run businesses that employ students.

 In 1979, thanks to alumni, faculty, the King’s Students’ Union and the Nova Scotia Naval Officers’ Association, this proud link was re-established with the opening of the new HMCS King’s Wardroom.
 After an absence of close to 30 years, the King’s community would again “repair to the Wardroom.”

 At King’s, our academic and social worlds blend seamlessly – and nowhere more easily than in the Wardroom.
 Whether over morning coffee or a post-theatre beer, it all comes together here: the unique ebb and flow of life and learning that makes King’s King’s.

 But after 30 years of service, the Wardroom needed repair.
 Renovations began in 2011 and concluded in 2016.